Krisztián Németh: New England Revolution

 On 10 August 2017, Németh signed with Major League Soccer side New England Revolution, who acquired him via a trade with Columbus Crew SC.
 Columbus received $200,000 in Targeted Allocation Money, $200,000 in General Allocation Money and an international roster spot.
 He made his Revolution debut on 2 September as a 92nd minute substitute for Kei Kamara in a 4-0 win over Orlando City SC.
 He recorded his first Revolution assist in the match, setting up Teal Bunbury's 92nd minute goal with only his second touch of the match.
 He made his first Revolution start on 15 September.
 He scored his first Revolution goal on 22 October against the Montreal Impact.
 He concluded the 2017 New England Revolution season with a goal and an assist in 6 appearances (3 starts).
 In early 2018 reports surfaced that the Revolution had attempted to trade Németh but that his salary ($1 million) was prohibitive.
 In the 2018 New England Revolution season Németh primarily played as a substitute, recording 4 starts in 15 total appearances, notching two assists.

 Sporting Kansas City

 On 6 August 2018, Németh signed with Major League Soccer club Sporting Kansas City, who acquired him via a trade with New England Revolution.
 New England received $350,000 in allocation money and a first-round pick in the 2020 MLS SuperDraft.
 He scored a hat trick against the Montreal Impact on 30 March 2019.

 FC DAC 1904 Dunajská Streda

-On 26 February 2020, Slovakian club FC DAC 1904 Dunajská Streda announced that they had signed Németh after his contract had expired in Kansas City.
+On 26 February 2020, Slovak club FC DAC 1904 Dunajská Streda announced that they had signed Németh after his contract had expired in Kansas City.
 Németh only made one appearance for FC DAC 1904 and did not score.